interview-eval/interview-eval/README.md

 - Report Card
   - Per seed questions pool
   - Include information about the student's performance on each question that received different scores

+- [ ] More strict loading of config.yaml (e.g. check if all required fields are present)
+- [ ] Add documentation for the code

 ### Managing submodules